-The proposal deadline is 30 June 2022.
-The Chair will cover the travel and accommodation expenses of applicants whose proposal is accepted by the Seminar.
+The proposal deadline is 21 June 2023.
+The Chair will cover the visa, travel and accommodation expenses of applicants whose proposal is accepted by the Seminar.
 The proposals will be reviewed by an international program committee.

 The Danyliw Seminar is made possible by the generous commitment of the Wolodymyr George Danyliw Foundation to the pursuit of excellence in the study of contemporary Ukraine and to support Ukrainian scholars in times of war.

 DOMINIQUE AREL, Chair of Ukrainian Studies, University of Ottawa (Canada)